mackcoder/Autoencoder-Detect-SQL-Injection-XSS/README.md

 for training and validation.
 The results indicated high efficiency in detecting SQL Injection, with strong recall and low false negatives, although with high false positive rates for XSS detection.
-It is concluded that the proposed approach is promising but requires further optimization before being used in production environments.
+It is concluded that the proposed approach is promising but requires further optimization before being used in production environments

+## 🌟 Highlights
+  - SQL Injection and XSS (Cross-Site-Scripting)
+  - Datasets
+  - Cybersecurity
+  - Autoencoder Vanila
+  - Detection tests and results

 ## SQL Injection and XSS detection |👾⚠️|